 In the context of personal finances, we have just discussed that many people have in fact been able to save more than anticipated through 2020 on account of a lack of spending on non-essentials.
 Is this behaviour set to continue?

-While 29% of people say there will be no change in their saving behaviour once lockdowns lift, almost half (46% globally and 48% in Australia) say they will save more, while 24% say they intend to save less (22% in Australia).
+While 29% of people say there will be no change in their saving behaviour once lockdowns lift, a significant minority (46%) say they will save more, while 24% say they intend to save less.